ukparliament/weeknotes.data-search/20/index.md

 Matias has been testing the new integration on the HR system.
 Implementation will happen as soon as we're happy with the testing.

 Matias had a meeting with the stakeholders on the asset management integration project.
 They're now starting to work on testing the chosen data fields and ensuring they meet the requirements.
-They've also been looking at CostCentre (no idea) feeds to check they expose everything needed to build the integration.
+They've also been looking at CostCentre (again not a clue) feeds to check they expose everything needed to build the integration.

 Matias has also continued work on generating dashboard reports from JIRA.